13am/distributed_backup/README.md

 ## HOW TO USE

+### 0. The Basic Workflow

+The input for distributed_backup.py ('diba')is a single directory ('source')
+and the  output is also a single directory ('destination').
+When creating a
+backup, diba will explore the input directory and all its subdirectories.
+For
+each directory, diba will create a BASH script and write the script into
+'destination/distributed_backup_jobs/todo'.
+Executing one of these scripts will '.tar.gz' compress all the files within
+it's directory into a file and then create an MD5 checksum for the compressed
+file.
+The compressed files will be written into
+'destination/distributed_backup_jobs/todo'.
+In addition to the scripts, diba writes a file with the '.loc' extension for
+each directory in 'source'.
+The '.loc' describe the contents of the directory.
+The 'loc.' files are written in plain text, so if you later need to find out
+which directory contains a specific file, you can e.g. grep the '.loc' files
+and locate the correct compressed file.
+Diba also creates one master file,
+'catalog.txt', which lists all of the directories which should be contained
+in the output.

 ### 1. Create A Compressed Copy Of A Directory

 First, prepare the compression scripts by running